Triumph Bancorp, Inc. (TBK) CEO Aaron Graft On Q1 2022 Results - Earnings Call Transcript

 Operator

 Thank you, Joe.
 Our next question today comes from Jared Shaw from Wells Fargo.
+Please go ahead.
+Your line is now open.

 Timur Braziler

-Hi, this is Timur Braziler filling in for Jared.
+Hi, good morning.
+This is Timur Braziler filling in for Jared.
 Just wanted to dig in a little deeper on TriumphPay and looking at when you're bringing on new relationships, whether it's the brokers of the factors.
-I know Melissa had mentioned that you don't get all their business at once, and that volume kind of slowly comes on board.
+I know Melissa had mentioned that you don't get all their business at once and that volume kind of slowly comes on board.
 I guess when you bring on a new relationship, what's the typical percentage of their payments volumes that kind of goes through TPay and how should we expect that to ramp in the future?
 What's the typical ramp for a company to start giving you more of their business?

 Melissa Forman

 That's a great question.
 And I think it's really hard to answer because it tends to be all over the place.
-In some cases, we'd have a broker that has multiple divisions, and they may bring on one division at a time, just as a result of having multiple TMSs that we're integrating with.
+In some cases, we'd have a broker that has multiple divisions and they may bring on one division at a time, just as a result of having multiple TMSs that we're integrating with.
 Some of them will bring on certain modes at a time.
 And so as we've seen to date, it's really hard to predict.
 One might bring everything on at once.
 And the next one, it could take a year to a 1.5 years to get all that volume on board.

 Timur Braziler